hongdp/AmazeUI_Customizer/README.md

 ### [Amaze UI](https://github.com/allmobilize/amazeui)

+## How to get

+Use `git clone` to get this repo.

+**Attention:**
+This repo contains Amaze UI repo as a submodule, so please run `git submodule update --init --resursive` to get Amaze UI.

 ## Usage

 First run `npm install` to install node modules.
 Then run node index.js to start the server on 8000.